Angelo La Barbera: Ties with politics

-The new generation of mafiosi like La Barbera needed to create a new political base of their own, pushing forward new politicians through which they could influence control over regional corporations, credit banks and circumvent building regulations.
+The new generation of mafiosi like La Barbera needed to create a new political base of their own, pushing forward new politicians through which they could influence control over regional corporations, and credit banks and circumvent building regulations.
 Angelo La Barbera had connections with local politicians of the Christian Democrat party (DC - Democrazia Cristiana) – in particular with Salvo Lima, the mayor of Palermo from 1958-1963.
 In 1964, during an investigation, Lima had to admit that he knew Angelo La Barbera.
 According to Buscetta, Lima’s father, Vincenzo Lima, was a "man of honour" of the Palermo Centro Mafia family that was led by the La Barbera brothers.
 Lima's election was supported by the La Barbera clan.
 Their candidate in the national parliament was Giovanni Gioia.

 Lima’s period as mayor of Palermo was later referred to as the "Sack of Palermo" because the construction boom led to the destruction of the city's green belt and villas that gave it architectural grace, to make way for characterless and shoddily constructed apartment blocks.
-In the meantime Palermo’s historical centre was allowed to crumble.
+In the meantime, Palermo’s historical centre was allowed to crumble.
 The La Barbera's were connected to the leading construction entrepreneur Francesco Vassallo.
-In five years, 4,000 building licences were signed, more than half of them in the names of three pensioners who acted as front men and had no connection with construction at all.
+In five years, 4,000 building licences were signed, more than half of them in the names of three pensioners who acted as frontmen and had no connection with construction at all.

 Heroin trafficking

-The La Barbera brothers were present at a series of meetings between top American and Sicilian mafiosi that took place in Palermo between October 12–16, 1957, in hotel Delle Palme in Palermo.
+The La Barbera brothers were present at a series of meetings between top American and Sicilian mafiosi that took place in Palermo between 12-16 October 1957, in hotel Delle Palme in Palermo.
 Joseph Bonanno, Lucky Luciano, John Bonventre, Frank Garofalo, Santo Sorge and Carmine Galante were among the American mafiosi present, while among the Sicilian side there were Salvatore "Ciaschiteddu" Greco and his cousin Salvatore Greco "The Engineer", Giuseppe Genco Russo, Gaetano Badalamenti, Calcedonio Di Pisa and Tommaso Buscetta.
 One of the issues at the meetings was the organisation of heroin trafficking to the United States.

 In 1960 Angelo La Barbera was spotted in Mexico City and subsequently expelled from the United States and Canada for allegedly organising trafficking in heroin.
 According to Buscetta, La Barbera tried to smuggle heroin from Mexico into the US, but was stopped by Carlo Gambino, the boss of the powerful Gambino crime family in New York City, who threatened to kill him if he would proceed.

 On the Commission

 Salvatore La Barbera became a member of the first Sicilian Mafia Commission when it was set up somewhere in 1958.
-However, the La Barbera’s soon ran into trouble with the Commission, when the contractor Moncada (formerly La Barbera’s patron) complained before the Commission that the La Barberas overcharged him on building supplies.
+However, the La Barberas soon ran into trouble with the Commission, when the contractor Moncada (formerly La Barbera’s patron) complained before the Commission that the La Barberas overcharged him on building supplies.
 The Commission decided in Moncada’s favour and ordered Angelo La Barbera to give up the leadership of the Palermo Centro family—which he refused to do.
 Angelo La Barbera refused to recognize the authority of the Commission over his family altogether.